-An application programing interface (API) is a set of standards that govern how software applications talk to each other.
-APIs play an increasingly important role in healthcare data exchange, whether for data analytics, medical research, or creating innovate ways to access the EHR.
+An application programming interface (API) is a set of standards that govern how software applications talk to each other.
+APIs play an increasingly important role in healthcare data exchange, whether for data analytics, medical research, or creating innovative ways to access the EHR.

-What are APIs and why do they matter for healthcare?
-This article offers a basic explanation of APIs for physicians and other healthcare professionals who don’t have a technical computing background.
+What are APIs, and why do they matter for healthcare?
+This article explains APIs for physicians and other healthcare professionals who don’t have a technical computing background.

 What are APIs?

-That’s right, in each case you were relying on APIs to structure how those applications interacted with other websites and softwares.
-APIs facilitate the incredible connectivity we’ve come to expect in the digital era.
+In each case, you relied on APIs to structure how those applications interacted with other websites and software.
+APIs facilitate the excellent connectivity we’ve come to expect in the digital era.

 An easy way to think about APIs is as a way to request information from a system and return a response.
 A popular analogy explains the API as a waiter at your restaurant.
 You have a menu of meal options and a kitchen designed to fulfill your request.
 But you need a messenger to deliver your request and return the response.
-An API is like the waiter who takes your order, delivers it to the kitchen and brings back what you asked for.
+An API is like the waiter who takes your order, gives it to the kitchen staff, and brings back what you requested.

 If you’re still confused about APIs, this 3-minute video from MuleSoft is worth you’re time.
-It’s one of the simplest explanations of APIs out there.
+It’s one of the most straightforward explanations out there.

 Why do APIs matter for healthcare?

-In the era of digital health, one of the biggest challenges facing the industry is interoperability.
-APIs have emerged as the most popular solution for managing the flow of information between a healthcare organization’s internal applications, EHRs and other data exchange tools.
+Interoperability is one of the biggest challenges facing the healthcare industry in the digital era.
+APIs have emerged as the most popular solution for managing the flow of information between a healthcare organization’s internal applications, EHRs, and other data exchange tools.

 APIs show up anywhere there’s a need to communicate data between systems.
 For example, researchers accessing a population health database might rely on an API to pull real-time data and analytics from various sources.
 APIs also make it easier to grant patients access to their medical records online.

 As with other industries, APIs are critical for health IT development.
-One way to think about APIs is that they make everything more efficient.
-APIs serve as a sort of standardized gateway for healthcare data, which helps:
+They make everything more efficient.
+By serving as a standardized gateway for healthcare data, API’s help:

 The rise of EHR app stores

-As a physician, you’ve likely used an app that connects in some way to patient data form your EHR.
-Many of the big EHR vendors have open APIs that allow third-party software developers to create apps that access their data.
+As a physician, you’ve likely used an app that connects to patient data from your EHR.
+Many leading EHR vendors have open APIs that allow third-party software developers to create apps that access their data.
 These apps facilitate functions like:

 - Education and training